 The answer in Maryland appears to be around $135 an hour for a senior lawyer.

-I always fear writing something on this blog post that is going to come back and haunt me one day.
-With that caveat firmly in place, keeping in mind that extraordinary circumstances do sometimes occur (bet hedging), I’m going to retire the day after I seek sanctions because the other lawyer accidentally slept in.
+I always fear writing something on this blog post that will come back and haunt me one day.
+With that caveat firmly in place, keeping in mind that extraordinary circumstances do sometimes occur (bet-hedging), I will retire the day after I seek sanctions because the other lawyer accidentally slept in.
 You know what?
 I don’t need that caveat.
-I promise you I’m never going to do that.
+I promise you I will never do that.
 Life is too short and too long for that kind of nonsense to carry the day.

-The $135 an hour came up when the judge asked defense counsel his hourly rate.
+The $135 an hour came up when the judge asked defense counsel for his hourly rate.